-A Bushfire Risk Assessment Report (79BA) is needed for new homes, granny flats, dual occupancy or alterations and additions to an existing dwelling in bushfire prone areas.
+A Bushfire Risk Assessment Report (s.4.14 EPA Act) is needed for new homes, granny flats, dual occupancy or alterations and additions to an existing dwelling in bushfire prone areas.

 Bushfire Risk Consultants provide comprehensive bushfire reports for your Development Application (DA) to Council.
-Having extensive experience, environmental and bushfire qualifications, we work closely with you, your clients and stakeholders as required in order to achieve their dream of living in the beautiful Northern Rivers region.
+Having extensive experience, environmental and bushfire qualifications, we work closely with you, to achieve your dream of living amongst the trees.

-The report will include what is required for you to develop, design and build on the subject land.
-By engaging Bushfire Risk Consultants in the early planning stages you will achieve greater peace of mind, increased approval success, potentially reducing the BAL rating and associated building costs, planning restrictions and costly delays.
+Your report will include what you need to do to for your dream development to be realised.
+By engaging Bushfire Risk Consultants in the early planning stages, you will achieve greater peace of mind, increased approval success, potentially reducing BAL rating and building costs, planning restrictions and costly delays.

-Bushfire Risk Assessment Reports are required for large and small scale sub-divisions, boundary adjustments, sub-dividing dual-occupancies and strata sub-divisions in bushfire prone areas.
+Bushfire Risk Assessment Reports are required for large and small scale sub-divisions, boundary adjustments, sub-dividing dual-occupancies and special fire protection purpose developments (SFPP) in rural, rural-residential and residential bushfire prone areas.

-Bushfire Risk Consultants conduct comprehensive bushfire assessments for development applications against the NSW RFS document ‘Planning for Bushfire Protection’ 2006 and AS3959-2009.
-Under s.100B of the NSW Rural Fires Act 1997, a Bushfire Safety Authority (BFSA) is required from the NSW RFS.
+Bushfire Risk Consultants conduct comprehensive bushfire assessments for development applications against the NSW RFS document ‘Planning for Bushfire Protection’ 2019 and AS3959-2018.
+Under s.4.46 of the EPA Act 1979 in combination with s.100B of the NSW Rural Fires Act 1997, these developments require a Bushfire Safety Authority (BFSA) from the NSW RFS.

 We work closely with our clients, balancing site constraints, the built and natural environmental requirements, and present a detailed report, outlining what you need to do to achieve compliance.
 We promise that our service, availability and advice will exceed your expectations.
 By engaging Bushfire Risk Consultants in the early planning stages will prevent costly delays, planning restrictions and potentially maximise development yield.